sebner1992/observer_pattern/README.md

          //TODO 1) use a nice title and message for the dialog.
       	 //     2) showAndWait returns an Optional<String> (handle 'Cancel' properly)
 			   String input = new TextInputDialog().showAndWait().orElse(null);
-			   //here we directly add it to the list; TODO: modify your model (add a new entry). myList.add(input);
+			   //here we directly add it to the list;
+			   //don't do this for the assignment.
+TODO: modify your 'real' model (add a new entry). myList.add(input);
       }
     });